Texas Post-Divorce Modifications Lawyers

 Often, after a divorce is final, one of the parents may experience life changes that have an impact on existing child custody, visitation or child support agreements.
 You may have changes at work, including new responsibilities or a shift change, that make it difficult to abide by existing custody or visitation arrangements.
 Your employer may request that you take a promotion or new position in another community, one too far from where you currently live to keep existing visitation workable.
 You could lose your job or encounter other difficulties that affect your income and ability to pay or live on existing support agreements.

-At Bailey & Galyen, we have been providing skilled and knowledgeable counsel to families in transition for many years, including to parents in situations requiring modification of an existing divorce decree.
+At Bailey & Galyen, we have been providing skilled counsel to families in transition for many years, including to parents in situations requiring modification of an existing divorce decree.
 Throughout the history of our practice, we have maintained a strong commitment to communication, promptly responding to all calls and e-mails from our clients.
 We listen carefully to all your questions and concerns and work to resolve issues quickly, helping you identify all your options so that you can make decisions that are in your best interests.

 Providing Guidance When Circumstances Change